wildonion/gem/README.md

 * 🔐 **Argon2** as the **KDF** used for password hasing

 * 🥝 server health-check APIs

-* ✅ automatic user twitter tasks verification system using **tokio-cron-scheduler**

 * 🍅 catchup discord bot for channel messages summarization